 1. Petitions for vacations received from the Governing Body, the owner of platted land or the owner of land adjoining on both sides of any street, alley, easement or other public reservation may be filed with the Clerk and transmitted to the Subdivision Administrator for processing.
 All nongovernmental petitioners will be billed a processing fee.
-(See Section 3-109 for Fees.)
+(See Section 3-109 for Fees).
+The Planning Commission shall give public notice of a hearing on a proposed vacation by publication once in the official city newspaper by the Subdivision Administrator.